-- (1) SERP benefits are fully vested following a vesting period of SERP membership, except those of Mr. Burns, whose SERP benefits are fully and immediately vested. - (2) This amount excludes the annual return value.
+- (1) Mr. Dick and Mr. Ferneyhough are not eligible to participate in the DC SERP. - (2) Mr. Yee's accumulated value at the start of the year is restated to \$300,781 from \$299,811 as reported in our 2022 Management Proxy Circular. - (3) SERP benefits are fully vested following a five-year vesting period of SERP membership, except those of Mr. Burns, whose SERP benefits are fully and immediately vested. - (4) This amount excludes the annual return value.